 What exactly is Crowdfunding?

-In layman language, crowdfunding is a concept where a lot of people commit money to a venture or a project to raise a target amount of money in a stipulated time frame. i.e. rather than relying on one individual to fund the project we get a lot of people (crowd) come together to fund the idea/project.
+In layman language, crowdfunding is a concept where a lot of people commit money to a venture or a project to raise a target amount of money in a stipulated time frame. i.e. rather than relying on one person to fund the project we get a lot of people (crowd) come together to fund the idea/project.

 The concept is simple.
 For ex, you need 3,00,000 INR to start a venture or Startup.
 You have few people who are willing to fund you with money ranging from 3,000 to 10,000 INR.
 You go and ask all of them to fund your project rather than ask a single person to fund the project.